 2010 October - Parliament approves constitutional changes aimed at curbing the powers of the president and expanding the role of the prime minister and parliament.

 2011 October - Georgia's authorities rescind the citizenship of billionaire Bidzina Ivanishvili a week after he announced he was forming the "Georgian Dream" political party to contest parliamentary elections in 2012, as he was already a citizen of Russia and had just obtained a French passport.
-This sparks off a series of claims and counter-claims of dirty tricks between Mr Ivanishvili and the authorities over the following year.

 2012 May - Tens of thousands of protesters attend a rally by opposition figure Bidzina Ivanishvili in Tbilisi, the largest anti-government demonstration in years.

 2012 July - President Saakashvili appoints veteran Interior Minister Vano Merabishvili as prime minister to fight the October parliamentary elections.

 2012 September - The government dismisses the interior minister and prisons chief when footage of the abuse of prisoners comes to light.
 The government pledges a full and open investigation.Power shift

 2012 October - Tycoon Bidzina Ivanishvili becomes prime minister following parliamentary elections; President Saakashvili is relegated to a secondary role.